 - Input currents around 6 A to 7 A for prolonged durations, depending on input voltage and output voltage

-- low quiescent current for most combinations of input and output voltages (but it rises significantly boosting from under 3.5 V to over 13 V)
+- low quiescent current for most combinations of input and output voltages (see the quiescent current graph below for more details)

 - Integrated protections: